hudra0/geomate/README.md

 - No automatic learning or IP tracking
 - Requires less system resources
 - Probably better for low-end routers or when you have complete server lists

+#### Monitor Mode
+- Tracks and logs connections without blocking any traffic
+- Collects and geolocates IPs just like Dynamic Mode, but never blocks any connections
+- Perfect for initial setup, testing, and analyzing game connections
+- **Key Benefits**:
+  - No risk of blocking legitimate connections during testing
+  - Visualize all server connections on the map as they're discovered
+  - Build your IP database while monitoring connections
+  - Ideal for understanding your game's server infrastructure
+- **Important Notes**:
+  - On new filters the map starts empty - play multiple matches to build your IP database
+  - IPs will appear on the map after they've been geolocated
+  - Use this mode when you want to analyze connections without any filtering
+  - Switch to Dynamic or Strict Mode when ready to enable filtering

 ### Essential Server Whitelisting
 - **Matchmaking Servers**: Required by most games to find and join matches